Notification

 Filter inheritance

-Filters can be inherited, meaning filters on higher level components apply to the components beneath them.
-The order of inheritance is:
+Filters can be inherited, which means that filters on higher-level components apply to the components beneath them.
+The order of inheritance is as follows:

 Report level > page level > chart/control level

-In order for a lower-level (child) component to inherit filters from a higher-level (parent) component, the dimensions and metrics used in the parent's filters must exist in the child component's data source.
+For a lower-level (child) component to inherit filters from a higher-level (parent) component, the dimensions and metrics that are used in the parent's filters must exist in the child component's data source.
 If they don't, then inheritance is turned off for the child component.

-You can turn off inheritance explicitly by using the toggle in the Filter section of the Setup panel for a selected component.
-For example, you can tell a chart not to inherit a page level filter property, or a page not to inherit the report level one.
+You can explicitly turn off inheritance by using the toggle in the Filter section of the Setup panel for a selected component.
+For example, you can tell a chart not to inherit a page level filter property, or you can tell a page not to inherit the report-level property.

 Multiple filters on a component

 A component can have multiple filters.
 When this is the case, each filter is treated like an AND clause.
-This means that only the data rows that meet all of the conditions in the filter will be affected.
+This means that only the data rows that meet all the conditions in the filter are affected.

 Limitations of filters

-• Report-level filters only apply to components using the default data source.
+• Report-level filters only apply to components that use the default data source.
 If you include charts that use a different data source, you'll need to create a chart-level filter for that chart.

-• A single component can have a maximum of 75 filters clauses.
+• A single component can have a maximum of 75 filter clauses.

-• Metrics and dimensions cannot be mixed in an OR clause.
-This is due to how dimensions and metrics are aggregated.
+• Because of the way metrics and dimensions are aggregated, they cannot be mixed in an OR clause.

-• If you change a field in a data source from a metric to dimension or vice versa, any filters using that field are disabled.
+• If you change a field in a data source from a metric to dimension or from a dimension to a metric, any filters that use that field are disabled.

 Was this helpful?